 - The second is toffee, which melts into delicious caramelized sugar bits

-While they’re not as easy as oatmeal raisin cookies or double chocolate cookies, if you’re wondering if these are worth it, yes, they totally are!
+They’re not as easy as oatmeal raisin cookies or double chocolate cookies, but if you’re wondering if these are worth it, yes, they totally are!
 This is a perfect cookie recipe for the holidays or special occasions such as birthdays, office parties, or bake sales.
 And, while it sounds complicated it’s not actually that hard to get your own bakery style brown butter toffee chocolate chip cookie that will totally wow.

 INGREDIENTS